himanshuteotia/Resume/README.md

-Hi, I am Himanshu Teotia,
+Hi, I am  **Himanshu Teotia**,

+I have 5+ years of expererience in Javascript and Python.